SHI-Labs/Neighborhood-Attention-Transformer/README.md

 ![computeplot_light](assets/computeplot_light.png#gh-light-mode-only)

 # How it works
-Natural Attention localizes the query's (red) receptive field to its nearest neighborhood (green).
+Neighborhood Attention localizes the query's (red) receptive field to its nearest neighborhood (green).
 This is equivalent to dot-product self attention when the neighborhood size is identical to the image dimensions.
 Note that the edges are special (edge) cases.